-Gary is a tall, lanky 50-something guy whose stooped posture now betrays pain and significant muscle deterioration.
-He has the walk and energy level of a 90-year old and, despite weekly therapy prescribed by an orthopedic specialist, his body seemed to be aging by the minute.
+My husband came home yesterday with a story about an employee who was misdiagnosed with a back problem.
+Gary is a tall, once lanky 50-something guy whose stooped posture now betrays pain and significant muscle deterioration.
+He has the walk and energy level of a 90-year old and, despite weekly therapy, his body seemed to be aging by the minute.

-Gary shared this experience with my husband, calling his first doctor’s failure diagnose his back pain correctly a “medical error”.
-A year or so ago I would have agreed, but I think differently now that I’ve read a terrific book by Jerome Groopman, How Doctor’s Think.
+Knowing the work I do, Gary shared this experience with my husband, calling it a “medical error”.
+A year or so ago I would have agreed, but I think differently now that I’ve read a terrific book by Jerome Groopman, How Doctors Think.
 Groopman describes how doctors form their professional judgments — exactly how all of us form our ideas about things.

 Doctors tend to filter patients’ information in the same way.
 They hear or see a set of symptoms and their minds immediately sort through past history with the same symptoms to come up with a solution or cure.